 Outdoor learning can provide a dramatic contrast to the indoor classroom.
 There is strong evidence that good quality learning outside the classroom adds much value to classroom learning.
 It leads to a deeper understanding of concepts that can be difficult to understand within an indoor classroom.
 Allowing very much a “hands on” approach.

 Direct experience outdoors is powerful and motivating.
 The impact from outdoor learning can be active and instantaneous, having a positive effect on behaviour.
 It can also lend itself to support different learning styles such as visual or kinaesthetic.
 Through skilled teaching, outdoor experiences readily become a stimulating source of fascination and can lead to breakthroughs in learning.

 Outdoor Learning can help to bring learning alive.
 For that reason the outdoors can have an impact on areas of the curriculum as diverse as imaginative writing and problem solving.
 Outdoor learning also provides experiential opportunities allowing pupils to respond positively to opportunities, challenges and responsibilities, to manage risk and to cope with change.
 Outdoor learning can be particularly beneficial to children with SEN and additional needs.

-Outdoor learning contributes towards the promotion and children’s understanding of the importance of developing a healthy lifestyle.
+Outdoor learning contributes towards the promotion and children’s understanding of the importance of being physically active and developing a healthy lifestyle.
 It also has a positive impact upon children’s personal and social development.
 It can also bring about community cohesion and allow children to develop as responsible citizens who make a positive contribution to their wider community.
 It can create pride in the school and wider community and promote community involvement, renewing children’s pride and creating a sense of belonging and responsibility.